Boosting Sensitivity to $HH\to b\bar{b} \gamma\gamma$ with Graph Neural Networks and XGBoost

-In the SM, the next-to-next-to-leading order (NNLO) cross-section for ggF Higgs boson pair production at $\sqrt{s} = 13.6~\text{TeV}$ is calculated to be 0.3413 pb with a theoretical uncertainty of $\pm 2.3\%$ from parton distribution functions (PDFs) and the strong coupling constant $\alpha_s$, and an asymmetric uncertainty of $ ^{+6\%}_{-23\%} $ due to renormalization/factorization scale and top quark mass variations~\cite{LHCHWGHH}.
-The subdominant VBF mode has a much smaller cross-section, computed at next-to-next-to-next-to-leading order (N3LO) as 0.001874 pb with an uncertainty of $\pm 2.7\% $ from PDFs+$\alpha_s$ and a negligible scale variation of $^{+0.05\%}_{-0.03\%} $~\cite{LHCHWGHH}.
+In the SM, the next-to-next-to-leading order (NNLO) cross-section for ggF Higgs boson pair production at $\sqrt{s} = 13.6~\text{TeV}$ is calculated to be 0.3413 pb with a theoretical uncertainty of $\pm 2.3\%$ from parton distribution functions (PDFs) and the strong coupling constant $\alpha_s$, and an asymmetric uncertainty of $ ^{+6\%}_{-23\%} $ due to renormalization/factorization scale and top quark mass variations~\cite{Dreyer_2020}.
+The subdominant VBF mode has a much smaller cross-section, computed at next-to-next-to-next-to-leading order (N3LO) as 0.001874 pb with an uncertainty of $\pm 2.7\% $ from PDFs+$\alpha_s$ and a negligible scale variation of $^{+0.05\%}_{-0.03\%} $~\cite{Dreyer_2020}.
 Despite the small cross-sections in the SM, BSM scenarios predict sizable enhancements in the di-Higgs production rate, particularly through modifications to the Higgs self-coupling and Higgs-vector boson vertices.
 This is because extended Higgs sectors in BSM naturally predict additional scalar states, including heavy Higgs bosons that can decay into final states containing more than one Higgs boson.
 Therefore, Higgs pair production is regarded as a promising channel for exploring new BSM physics.
 Prominent examples for such models include two-Higgs-doublet models (2HDMs) \cite{Lee:1973iz, Branco:2011iw, Haber:2015pua, Kling:2016opi}, their extensions with a scalar singlet (2HDM+S) \cite{Chen:2013jvg, Muhlleitner:2016mzt, Chalons:2012qe} and the two-real-singlet model (TRSM) \cite{Robens:2019kga}, each offering a rich phenomenology of scalar resonances.